d-exclaimation/pioneer/Documentation/guides/features/async-event-stream.md

 ```

 !!!info Termination enum
-In the termination callback, you are provided with `AsyncStream`'s `Continuation.Termination` enum that specify the two cases where termination can occur.
-This way, you can perform appropriate actions depending on the situation.
+In the termination callback, you are provided with `AsyncStream.Continuation.Termination` enum that specify the two cases where termination can occur.
 !!!

-Cases where stream is no longer consumed / stopped:
+Cases where stream is no longer consumed / stopped and termination will require to be triggered:

 - Stream ended itself
 - Client send a explicit stop request to end the subscription (might be before stream ended)
 - Client disconnect and implicitly stop any running subscription

 !!!success AsyncStream and Nozzle
-Termination callback can be implicitly inferred for `AsyncStream` and `Nozzle`.
+Termination callback can be implicitly inferred for these types of `AsyncSequence`.

+- `AsyncStream`
+- `Nozzle`
+- `Source` (_due to `Nozzle`_)
+- `Reservoir`(_due to `Source`_)

 ```swift
 let (source, _) = Source<Int>.desolate()